Skip to main content

 }

-Everytime you call the query() method of your models, Athenna will automatically select all the columns from your model but never the ones where the isHidden property is true.
+Everytime you call the toJSON() method of your models, Athenna will ignore all the hidden columns from your model and return the rest.

 Retrieve hidden fields